-Management of Human Resource Records: Personnel Records for Staff and Temporary Employees and Benefit Program Records for All Employees, Retirees, and COBRA Participants
+Management of Human Resource Records: Personnel Records for Staff and Part Time Employees and Benefit Program Records for All Employees, Retirees, and COBRA Participants

 About This Policy

 - Vice President and Chief Human Resources Officer

 - Staff and part time employees for personnel records